So this is my first ever blog post – scary! I thought I'd start with a little bit of background on why I started making wedding dresses.

 The end result was really rather good though – even if I do say so myself!
 James and I did a First Look before our wedding ceremony and his emotional reaction to seeing me was a lot of pride at how well I'd done.

-Our wedding was featured on the vintage wedding blog Love My Dress – to read the post please click here
+Our wedding was featured on the gorgeous Love My Dress wedding blog - read the feature here.

 Our own wedding inspired me to pursue making wedding dresses as a business.
 I've spent the last year getting this business off the ground and have secured six wedding dress commissions, designed and made a capsule collection of vintage inspired dresses, and collected a beautiful selection of original vintage wedding dresses.
 Now the website is live and the Facebook page is up and running here's hoping things continue to go from strength to strength – fingers crossed!